xrf/thesis/src/angular-momentum-coupling.md

 We have developed a graphical tool [@Jucys] that can be used to perform graphical manipulation of angular momentum coefficients with the diagrammatic technique explained in this chapter, with a few slight modifications.
 Specifically, non-diagrammatic objects such as phases, $\jweight{j}$-like factors, Kronecker deltas, or summations over $j$-type variables are all tracked separately in a **tableau** that is displayed beside the diagram.

 The primary motivation of the tool is to eliminate human errors that commonly occur in angular momentum algebra and improve the speed of such derivations.
 To achieve this, the diagram offers a special *reduction mode* that, when activated, *ensures that all of the user’s diagrammatic manipulations preserve equality*.
 The user modifies the diagram through various gestures and clicks of the mouse cursor.
-The program is responsible for enforcing the diagrammatic rules, including orthogonal relations, cutting rule, various phase rules, etc.
+The program is responsible for enforcing the diagrammatic rules, including orthogonal relations, separation rules, various phase rules, etc.

 The program comes with a separate *input tool* for writing angular momentum expressions, without which the user would have to manually draw angular momentum diagrams node by node – a tedious and error-prone process.
 The input tool provides fast means of describing coupling coefficients in text, reducing the room for human error.
 As an example, the Pandya transformation coefficient for spherical scalars is described by the following input: